pepperpepperpepper/OpenAI-Whisper-AnySoftKeyboard/suggestions-progress.md

 # Suggestions Integration Progress

-Last updated: November 6, 2025
+Last updated: November 8, 2025

 ## Presage Native Bring-Up
 - CMake builds vendored Presage 0.9.1 into a static lib; JNI bridge (`presage_bridge.cpp`) exposes open/close/score/predict and compiles with modern NDK toolchains (`config.h`/`dirs.h`).
-- Runtime stages KenLM ARPA.gz + vocab to `no_backup/presage/models` with SHA‑256 validation and generates a Presage XML profile enabling ARPA + Recency.
+- Runtime loads Presage models from `no_backup/presage/models/<model-id>` using per-model manifests (SHA‑256 validation) and generates a Presage XML profile pointing to the selected model.

 ## ASK App Integration
 - `PresagePredictionManager` activates/deactivates the native session and routes predictions into `SuggestionsProvider` when the engine mode is `ngram` or `hybrid`.